shubham2007p/WEB-DEVELOPMENT-LEARNING/HTML/HTML_course_Notes.md

 # HTML TEACHING COURSE
 This course is a complete introduction to HTML, the foundational language of the web.
 Designed for beginners, it covers the structure and semantics of web pages, from basic document setup to advanced HTML elements and accessibility best practices — without using CSS or JavaScript.
-## TEACHING FLOW / Topics to be coverd
+## TEACHING FLOW / Topics to be covered

 1. Basic Introduction
 1. HTML Code Structure & Rules